HarshavardhanaNaganagoudar/MeetRecap_AI_Agent/README.md

 ## 💡 Real-World Use Cases

-- Teams who don’t have a dedicated note-taker.
+- Busy teams without a designated note-taker – let AI handle the minutes.
-- Project managers who want summaries of daily standups.
+- Project managers needing clear summaries of sprint reviews or planning meetings.
+- HR or compliance officers who need to review interview panels or training sessions.
-- Students or professionals who want a quick recap of lectures or discussions.
+- Researchers collaborating across departments who want a recap of collaborative calls.

 ---